 The Goldcoast Singers: Plastic Jesus (1962)

-According to one story, the song was inspired by a radio program out of Del Rio, Texas, in the mid-1950s.
-It was run by a dentist and religious fanatic who "sold the most outrageous stuff imaginable, all with magical healing properties.
+According to one story, the song was inspired by a radio program in Del Rio, Texas, in the mid-1950s.
+The program was run by a dentist and religious fanatic who "sold the most outrageous stuff imaginable, all with magical healing properties.

 One particular broadcast contained the line "...leaning on the arms of Jesus, wrapped in the bosom of the Lord..."